ThakaSartu/sartuisnormani/index.md

 </style>
 ## Hole To Another Universe
 [More Than a Feeling · Boston](https://www.youtube.com/watch?v=ufQUxoidxkM)
+"Keep On Loving You" is a soft rock power ballad written by Kevin Cronin and performed by American rock band REO Speedwagon.
+It features the lead guitar work of the late Gary Richrath.
+The song first appeared on REO Speedwagon's 1980 album Hi Infidelity.

+The song was the first REO Speedwagon single to break the top 50 on the U.S. Billboard Hot 100, reaching the #1 spot for one week in March 1981.
+The single was certified Platinum for U.S. sales of over one million copies.
+It peaked at #7 on the UK Singles Chart.

-[REO Speedwagon - Keep on Loving You (1980) HQ](https://www.youtube.com/watch?v=IkdLpSllRuw)
-[Steely Dan ~ Deacon Blues ~ Aja (Remastered) HQ Audio](https://www.youtube.com/watch?v=-hNeWDcf7so) [Rhiannon · Fleetwood Mac](https://www.youtube.com/watch?v=0xGPi-Al3zQ)
+In 1981, the music video of the song was the 17th played on the first day of broadcast of MTV, on August 1. - Clay_CuLver [REO Speedwagon - Keep on Loving You (1980) HQ](https://www.youtube.com/watch?v=IkdLpSllRuw) [Steely Dan ~ Deacon Blues ~ Aja (Remastered) HQ Audio](https://www.youtube.com/watch?v=-hNeWDcf7so) [Rhiannon · Fleetwood Mac](https://www.youtube.com/watch?v=0xGPi-Al3zQ)